pischarti/nix/go/aws/README.md

 # Basic usage - list all images in a repository
 ./aws ecr --repository my-repo

+# List images from all repositories
+./aws ecr --all

 # Filter by specific tag
 ./aws ecr --repository my-repo --tag latest
+./aws ecr --all --tag latest

 # Sort by different criteria
 ./aws ecr --repository my-repo --sort tag